welpo/tabi/content/blog/mastering-tabi-settings/index.md

 |:----:|:-------:|:-------------:|:-----------------:|:-------------------:|
 |  ❌  |   ❌    |      ✅       |         ❌        |         ❌          |

 Custom fonts cause flashing text in Firefox.
 To amend this, tabi loads a subset of glyphs for the header.
-Since this (slightly) increases the initial load time, it's a good idea to try and minimise the size of this subset.
+Since this (slightly) increases the initial load time, it's a good idea to try and minimise the size of this subset, or disable it completely if you're not using a custom font in your skin.

 You can create a custom subset tailored to your site, save it as `static/custom_subset.css`, and have it load with `custom_subset = true`.
+Disabling the subset can be done with `enable_subset = false`.

 For more information, including instructions on how to create a custom subset, see the [docs](@/blog/custom-font-subset/index.md).